Arius: Beginnings

 The Diocletianic Persecution (Great Persecution) of AD 303–313 was Rome's final attempt to limit the expansion of Christianity across the empire.
 That persecution came to an end when Christianity was legalized with Galerius' Edict of Toleration in 311 followed by Constantine's Edict of Milan in 313, after Emperor Constantine himself had become a Christian.
-The Arian Controversy began only 5 years later in 318 when Arius, who was in charge of one of the churches in Alexandria, publicly criticized his bishop Alexander for "carelessness in blurring the distinction of nature between the Father and the Son by his emphasis on eternal generation".
+The Arian Controversy began only five years later in 318 when Arius, who was in charge of one of the churches in Alexandria, publicly criticized his bishop, Alexander for "carelessness in blurring the distinction of nature between the Father and the Son by his emphasis on eternal generation".

 The Trinitarian historian Socrates of Constantinople reports that Arius sparked the controversy that bears his name when Alexander of Alexandria, who had succeeded Achillas as the Bishop of Alexandria, gave a sermon stating the similarity of the Son to the Father.
 Arius interpreted Alexander's speech as being a revival of Sabellianism, condemned it, and then argued that "if the Father begat the Son, he that was begotten had a beginning of existence: and from this it is evident, that there was a time when the Son was not.
 It therefore necessarily follows, that he [the Son] had his substance from nothing."
 This quote describes the essence of Arius's doctrine.

 Socrates of Constantinople believed that Arius was influenced in his thinking by the teachings of Lucian of Antioch, a celebrated Christian teacher and martyr.
-In a letter to Patriarch Alexander of Constantinople, Arius's bishop, Alexander of Alexandria, wrote that Arius derived his theology from Lucian.
+In a letter to Patriarch Alexander of Constantinople, Alexander of Alexandria wrote that Arius derived his theology from Lucian.
 The express purpose of the letter was to complain about the doctrines that Arius was spreading, but his charge of heresy against Arius is vague and unsupported by other authorities.
 Furthermore, Alexander's language, like that of most controversialists in those days, is quite bitter and abusive.
 Moreover, even Alexander never accused Lucian of having taught Arianism.

 Supporters

-It is traditionally taught that Arius had wide support in the areas of the Roman Empire.

-"The Thalia appears ... to have circulated only in Alexandria; what is known of him elsewhere seems to stem from Athanasius' quotations."He also had the support of perhaps the two most important church leaders of that time: